Project structure#

 file#

-This file is used as a quick entry-point for developers wiling to contribute to the project.
-It usually provides references to:
+who are willing to contribute to the project.
+It usually provides references to

 Where the source code of the project is hosted.

-Which steps need to be followed to install the software in “development” mode.
+Which steps must be followed to install the software in “development” mode.

 Ideally, the CONTRIBUTING.md